SabyasachiH/bigdatabase/README.md

 Vagrant automatically mounts the folder containing the Vagrant file from the host machine to the guest machine as `/vagrant` inside the guest.

-# Managment of Vagrant VM
+# Management of Vagrant VM
 --------------------------------------------------------------------------------
 To stop the VM, while preserving the setup and data within the VM: